 Martial History Colorization

-From time to time I will take old Martial Arts related photos and images and colorize them in Photoshop.
-I take artistic liberties in picking the colors, so it is not a perfect recreation, but am always happy to see the transformations from black and white to color.
+From time to time I will take old Martial Arts related photos and images and colorize them in Photoshop (without AI).

 Feel free to share!